 We aim to reach a first decision on all manuscripts within two or three weeks of submission.
 Rejection is often much quicker than this, however, and we reject about two thirds of all submissions without external peer review.

 About half the original research articles we receive are rejected after review in house, usually by two medical editors.
 We aim to do this quickly so that we do not waste authors' time, allowing them to get on and submit the work elsewhere without unnecessary delay.
-The usual reasons for rejection at this stage are insufficient originality, or the absence of a message that is important to a general medical audience - leading us to the decision that, essentially, we do not think the BMJ is the right journal for the work.
+The usual reasons for rejection at this stage are insufficient originality, or the absence of a message that is important to a general medical audience - leading us to the decision that, essentially, we do not think The BMJ is the right journal for the work.

 For research articles we focus mainly on the research question: even when the overall subject is relevant, topical, and important we may reject the article because the study didn’t ask a research question that added enough.
 Of course, we will also reject work if it has serious flaws.
 We may screen a research article initially by reading only the structured abstract, so abstracts should be as complete, accurate, and clear as possible—but not unnecessarily long—and must be approved by all authors.
-We have produced a checklist to help authors decide whether the BMJ is the right journal for their research.
-If the work does not seem to fit in the BMJ, it may be better sent straight to another journal with a more specialist or local readership or a higher acceptance rate.
+We have produced a checklist to help authors decide whether The BMJ is the right journal for their research.
+If the work does not seem to fit in The BMJ, it may be better sent straight to another journal with a more specialist or local readership or a higher acceptance rate.

 For original research articles one editor will usually take each article through from start to finish.
 The BMJ's team of research editors aims to read 98% of newly submitted research articles within two working days.
-If your article is potentially suitable for the BMJ that editor will ask a senior colleague to approve it and, if that succeeds, he or she will send your article to two external peer reviewers.
+If your article is potentially suitable for The BMJ that editor will ask a senior colleague to approve it, and, if that succeeds, he or she will send your article to two external peer reviewers.

 Decisions made at the research manuscript meeting usually include one of: provisional acceptance (conditional on making satisfactory revisions), request revisions (when we remain interested in the article but have insufficient information to reach a definitive decision, and hope that putting reviewers' and editors' points to the authors will lead to a satisfactory revision and eventually to a decision), or rejection.
-We will send you a decision letter and report from the meeting as soon as possible; usually within a few days but longer if we have asked for an additional detailed report from the statistics editor or another reviewer.
+We will send you a decision letter and report from the meeting as soon as possible; usually within a few days, but longer if we have asked for an additional detailed report from the statistics editor or another reviewer.

-Articles for the Analysis section of the BMJ go through a similar process and those that survive external review go to an editorial committee meeting where the editors make the final decision.
+Articles for the Analysis section of The BMJ go through a similar process and those that survive external review go to an editorial committee meeting where the editors make the final decision.